Carlos Damas

 Carlos Damas (born 1973) is a leading Portuguese classical violinist and recording artist for Dux Records, Brilliant Classics, Et'cetera Records and Naxos.
 He is particularly known for his Fritz Kreisler interpretations and world premiere recordings of works by the Portuguese composers António Fragoso, Luís de Freitas Branco, Fernando Lopes-Graça and Sérgio Azevedo.

 Carlos Damas is widely regarded as the most significant Portuguese violinist currently before the public, with a brilliant international career encompassing the great masterpieces to contemporary works, attested by an impressive international discography.
 He has often been compared by international critics to such masters as Thomas Zehetmair, Gidon Kremer and Henryk Szeryng.

 Life and career

-Damas was born in Coimbra where he began his musical studies at the Coimbra Conservatory at the age of three.
+Damas was born in Coimbra on April 8, the same day as the birth of the great violinist Giuseppe Tartini (1692-1770), where he began his musical studies at the Coimbra Conservatory at the age of three.
 When he was six, his family moved to Lisbon where he continued his violin studies with Vasco Broco, Leonor Prado, and Alexandra Mendes.
 He made his solo concert debut when he was 15 in a performance with the Portuguese Radio Symphony Orchestra conducted by Joaquim da Silva Pereira.
 He then pursued further studies at the Paris Conservatory with Jacqueline Lefèvre and Ivry Gitlis.
+He was mentored by violinisy Yehudi Menuhin during his time in Paris.
 He premiered Luís de Freitas Branco's Concert for Violin in Paris in 1993.
 Sérgio Azevedo's Reflections on a Portuguese Lullaby for solo violin and string orchestra was written for and dedicated to Damas.